JornKnuit/JornKnuit.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD Candidate at the [Copernicus Institute of Sustainable Development](https://www.uu.nl/en/research/copernicus-institute-of-sustainable-development), which is part of Utrecht University.
+Here I am part of the Land Use and Biodiversity group.

+Within my project, I aim to investigate the effects of regenerative agriculture on aboveground biodiversity.

+My PhD project is part of an interdisciplinary research programme